Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J0152+0948}}: Two components are seen at all three frequencies with the leading feature having a steeper relative spectrum in this pulsar.
 The linear polarization suggests a highly central PPA traverse.
 We model this as a {\bf D} profile.
 0.1in

-\textit{\textbf{J0245+1433 (nee J0244+14; \cite{dsm+13})}}: The 327-MHz Arecibo profile in Fig.~\ref{figA102} seems to be the only one available, and it shows a double structure with a chaotic PPA behavior.
+\textit{\textbf{J0245+1433 (formerly J0244+14; \cite{dsm+13})}}: The 327-MHz Arecibo profile in Fig.~\ref{figA102} seems to be the only one available, and it shows a double structure with a chaotic PPA behavior.
 Striking is the substantial, symmetrical antisymmetric $V$ that is often characteristic of core emission and rare in conal profiles.
 However, this pulsar falls well into the conal emission dominated region on the basis of its $\dot E$ of only about $10^{31}$ ergs/s.
-So more information is needed to work out its beam structure.
-However, the pulsar was weakly detected at 111 MHz (Valerij Malofeev, private communication) so surely deserves more study.
+More information is clearly needed to work out its beam structure.
+This pulsar has been weakly detected at 111 MHz (Valerij Malofeev, private communication), so it is possible that more study will prove to be revealing.
 0.1in

 \textit{\textbf{J0329+1654}}: PSR J0329+1645 has poor LOFAR and 1.4-GHz profiles, probably due to its being a RRAT \citep{BT21} where it is also seen at 111 MHz.
 It seems to have a single symmetrical component across the three bands, so we model it as having a {\bf S$_d$} structure.
 Scattering seems minimal at 149 MHz.
 0.1in